 - A new requirement for emergency planning has been included that requires cooperation by designated authorities (Category 1 responders, defined in the Civil Contingencies Act 2004) in tests of the external emergency plan.

 - Both upper- and lower-tier establishments are obligated to provide public information about their sites and their hazards with provisions to include electronic access for the public to view the up-to-date information.

-- The domino effects (i.e. the increase in risk or consequences of a major accident because of one or more factors such as geographical position, proximity of establishments to each other and inventories of dangerous substances) duty has been broadened to include a duty for members of a domino group to share relevant information with neighbouring sites.
+- The domino effects (i.e. the increase in risk of a major accident because of one or more factors such as geographical position or inventories of dangerous substances) duty has been broadened to include a duty for members of a domino group to share relevant information with neighbouring sites.

-- In the event of a major accident, local authorities must now inform the public if they are likely to be affected.
+- In the event of a significant accident, local authorities must now inform the public if they are likely to be affected.

 - Stronger requirements have been added to inspections conducted by the competent authorities.